 All Five Tools resources are freely available, and BSCS often hosts professional learning institutes to support district planning around NGSS.

-This resource was funded by Carnegie Corporation of New York
+and was funded by Carnegie Corporation of New York.

 For a school district, the adoption of instructional materials is a costly investment with long-term impacts.
 This decision-making process is critically important because instructional materials can either support or inhibit improvements in teaching and learning.